srct/whats-open/README.md

 giving the [tutorial](https://docs.djangoproject.com/en/dev/intro/tutorial01/)
 a try.
 However, it leaves out a lot of important things, so remember, Google is your friend.
 If you can't figure it out there, ask me.

+For the JavaScript, I will be using jQuery whenever possible because I prefer it to straight up JavaScript. jQuery has [great documentation](http://docs.jquery.com/) and I've found [Mozilla's documentation on JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript) to be useful as well.
+But if you're Google-fu is sharp, that should suffice.

 If you followed the steps in "Set Up" above, once you actually make changes it should be easy to push them to the git repository.